neil3d/UAnimatedTexture4/README.md

-# UE4 Plugin: Animated Texture with GIF Importer
+# Animated Texture with GIF Importer

+This plugin allows you to import animated GIF into your Unreal Engine 4 project as a new AnimatedTexture asset type.

+![DEMO](./Docs/Demo.gif)

+## Features

-* Import Animated GIF as a Texture
+* Import Animated GIF as a Texture, supports animation, transparency, interlace, etc
-* Support Transparent GIF
+* Editing in default Texture Editor
-* Animated Texture can be used in UMG and Material
+* Supports UMG Image widget and Material
 * Playback API

-![DEMO](./Docs/Demo.gif)